jasneetkaurarora/Customer_Module/README.md

 # Customer_Module
-Please Download the Customer folder from Github Repository.
+Please Download the Customer_Module Repository.

 Unzip the folder.

-In Customer folder you can see Customer.sln, Open this, which will open the application in Visual Studio(Any From 2015 or newer).
+In Customer folder (inside Customer_Module) you can see Customer.sln, Open this, which will open the application in Visual Studio(Any From 2015 or newer).

 In Customer Application there is a folder CustomerClasses,which is having the Class Containing the whole logic for Insert,Update and Deletion of Data.